 - Ensure investigators have a common understanding of the issues, roles and recommended intervention strategies, thereby improving joint enforcement operations.

-Representatives from more than 160 countries have registered to take our online IP crime training courses.
-To cater for such a global audience, the courses are available in six languages: Arabic, English, French, Mandarin, Portuguese and Spanish.
+Representatives from countries around the world have registered to take our online IP crime training courses which are available in six languages: Arabic, English, French, Mandarin, Portuguese and Spanish.